-- 1st / 2nd violation: Student may pick up the device after school in the atrium.
-Parent/guardian will be notified via email. - 3 or more violations: Student turns in the device to the office for a length of time to be determined by administration.
+• 1st / 2nd violation: Student may pick up the device after school in the atrium or main office.
+Parent/guardian will be notified via email.

+• 3 or more violations: Student turns in the device to the office for a length of time to be determined by administration.
 Administration will notify the family regarding how long the phone will be turned in.